jeevesh256/Book-RAG/README.md

    ```
 2. Run `store.py` again with a new PDF.

 ## Notes
 - This implementation ensures **retrieval-augmented generation (RAG)** by grounding responses in stored book content.
 - The **ChromaDB** database enables fast retrieval.
+- The AI **only answers based on the book**, ensuring **accurate** responses without hallucinating.
+- Any Ollama-compatible model can be used for response generation by changing the model name in `ask.py`.
+## Notes
+- This implementation ensures **retrieval-augmented generation (RAG)** by grounding responses in stored book content.
+- The **ChromaDB** database enables fast retrieval.